 For my list of favorite things I (mostly) own and/or recommend to fellow pet parents and occasionally random strangers, you can visit my Amazon store page here, https://www.amazon.com/shop/savingscatsanddogswhilesavingcash.
 I’ve included little notes about the products also.

 As I’m sure you noticed, I don’t clutter up my blog with ads because I’m not a fan of them.
 However, they do generate income for those who add them to their blog.
-Instead of ads, if you found this information helpful and you’d like to make a small donation to help with the ever-increasing cost to keep this site up and support my rescue efforts, you can donate through Paypal here.
+Instead of ads, if you found this information helpful and you’d like to make a donation to help with the ever-increasing cost to keep this site up and support my rescue efforts, you can donate through the Paypal link below.